Japanese fans celebrate Osaka’s rise to top of tennis world

-Japanese fans celebrated Naomi Osaka's Australian Open title on Saturday, saying her win will serve as an inspiration to future generations.
+Led by a congratulatory tweet from the prime minister, Japan reveled in Naomi Osaka's dramatic Australian Open win on Sunday.

-Osaka beat Petra Kvitova 7-6 (2), 5-7, 6-4 to claim a second consecutive Grand Slam title.
-The 21-year-old Osaka also becomes the first tennis player from Japan to reach No. 1 in the rankings.
+Osaka beat Petra Kvitova 7-6 (2), 5-7, 6-4 on Saturday to claim a second consecutive Grand Slam singles title.
+The 21-year-old Osaka also became the first tennis player from Japan to reach No. 1 in the rankings.

 Osaka was born in Japan — her mother is Japanese, her father is Haitian — and she moved to New York at age 3.